Quiet German town mourns 18 young lives lost in Alps plane crash

 "It feels good that in a difficult hour like this that we're standing so closely together," Merkel said.
 "Dear Francois, I’d like to say a heartfelt 'thank you' in the name of millions of Germans who appreciate this German-Franco friendship."

-There was a pall hanging over the closely knit town north of former mining centres of Dortmund and Gelsenkirchen.
+There was a pall hanging over the closely knit town north of former mining centers of Dortmund and Gelsenkirchen.
 The despair was amplified by heavy low-lying clouds on a chilly spring day.

 Crowds of students, some sobbing and many dressed in black, gathered in front of their high school to mourn.
 Some placed flowers on the steps next to the hundreds of candles in red glass left by mourners at the three-storey cement building.